-SPCC plans are required to be reviewed and evaluated at least every five years or when otherwise necessary due to permit revisions, changes in construction, operation, etc., at the facility.
-When DOE conditions change, such as the addition of new fuel storage tanks, DOE may inform USEC of the changes for inclusion in a revised USEC SPCC, or DOE may develop a separate SPCC to address the new facility.
+The SPCC Plan is required to be reviewed and evaluated at least every five years or when otherwise necessary due to permit revisions, changes in construction, operation, etc., at the facility.
+When conditions change, such as the addition of new fuel storage tanks, the changes may be included in a revised SPCC Plan or a separate SPCC may be developed to address the new facility.

-This BMP Plan incorporates by reference all the spill control countermeasures and contingencies in the LATA Kentucky SPCC, PAD-REG-1005, and USEC SPCC Plan, KY/B-249.
+This BMP Plan incorporates by reference all the spill control countermeasures and contingencies in the LATA Kentucky SPCC Plan, PAD-REG-1005.

-3.12 HAZARDOUS WASTE MANAGEMENT
+3.11 HAZARDOUS WASTE MANAGEMENT

 DOE and it contractors operate hazardous waste management facilities at PGDP under Permit No. EPA ID No. KY8-890-008-982.
-DOE/LATA Kentucky has developed a RCRA Contingency Plan for responding to hazardous waste spills, releases, leaks, and emergencies in the permitted storage areas.
+DOE/LATA Kentucky has developed a Contingency Plan for responding to hazardous waste spills, releases, leaks, and emergencies in the permitted storage areas.